Strong localization blurs criticality of time series for spreading phenomena on networks: Methods

 We will focus on epidemically motivated spreading models~\cite{Pastor-Satorras2015}, whereas the VG method applies to any dynamical process that produces time-ordered time series.
 We will consider two basic models with absorbing states: the susceptible-infected-susceptible (SIS)~\cite{Pastor-Satorras2001} and contact processes (CP)~\cite{Harris1974}.
 In both models, individuals can be in two states: susceptible (inactive) or infected (active).
 The active ones are spontaneously inactivated with rate $\mu$, fixed to $\mu=1$ by a choice of the time unit.
 In SIS dynamics an active node transmits the contagion to every inactive contact with rate $\lambda$ while in the CP the infection rate is $\lambda/k$ per susceptible contact, where $k$ is the node degree in the SN.

 We performed stochastic simulations using the optimized Gillespie algorithm~\cite{Cota2017}.
 See Ref.~~\cite{Cota2017} for computer implementation of both SIS and CP models.
 The state where all individuals are inactive is absorbing for which the dynamics is trivially frozen.
 These states are handled by reactivating the most connected node in the heterogeneous case which allows to preserve the localization observed in standard quasistationary states~\cite{Sander2016}.
+The gold standard for quasistationary simulations~\cite{DeOliveira2005}, where the reactivation is done with a previously visited active configuration, presents a drawback in which the reactivation leads to discontinuous time series and the VG method does not work properly, especially in the critical region.
+In Ref.~\cite{Sander2016}, the temporal autocorrelation function and other relevant quantities of the standard quasistationary method were analyzed by removing the discontinuities.
+Results were found to be equivalent in the case of localized epidemic but algorithmically more complicated than hub reactivation.
 All the analyses are done after a relaxation time of $t_\text{rlx}=10^6~\mu^{-1}$.

 The average activity prevalence in the quasistationary state is the order parameter.
 The transition point between absorbing and active phases can be numerically estimated through the dynamical susceptibility defined as $\chi=N[\av{\rho^2}-\av{\rho}^2]/\av{\rho}$~\cite{Ferreira2012}, computed in the quasistationary regime.
 As the system approaches the critical point, the susceptibility presents a maximum that diverges in the thermodynamical limit $N\rightarrow\infty$.
 Figure~\ref{fig:example_rrn}(a) illustrates typical prevalence and susceptibility curves for the SIS model evolving in a random regular network (RRN), in which all nodes have the same degree and the connections are randomly formed without multiple or self-connections~\cite{Ferreira2012}.
 Examples of time series generated for subcritical, critical, and supercritical regimes are presented in Fig.~\ref{fig:example_rrn}(b), where the fractal nature of the critical time series can be observed.
 The VG degree distribution $P(k_\text{vg})$, defined as the probability of a VG node selected at random has degree $k_\text{vg}$~\cite{Lacasa2008}, are presented in Fig.~\ref{fig:example_rrn}(c).
 While a prominently heavier-tailed degree distribution is found for the critical case, no drastic differences between off-critical and critical regimes can be resolved in the curves.